au-re/ramen/docs/chapters/GettingStarted/GettingStarted.md

 Ramen allows you to view and edit the structure of a node graph of the type often used for visual programming.

-> **Ramen** does not provide a way to execute code, its goal is to generate a graph object representing the current state of the graph whenever the user makes changes to it.
+> **Ramen** does not provide a way to execute code, its goal is to generate an object representing the current state of the graph whenever the user makes changes to it.

 ## Installation